Arthur Aron: 36 questions

 In 1997, Aron and his wife published an academic paper called The Experimental Generation of Interpersonal Closeness: A Procedure and Some Preliminary Findings, in which the appendix featured a set of 36 questions of increasing intimacy.
 Participants who were strangers to each other were grouped in pairs to ask each other the questions, and found afterwards to develop a stronger friendship and in some cases even a relationship.
 In January 2015, New York Times columnist Mandy Len Catron posted the article "To Fall In Love With Anyone, Do This", which listed them as the "36 questions that lead to love".
 The list has been used in hundreds of studies, to create closeness in a lab setting, to break down barriers between strangers, and improve understanding between police officers and community members.

 Personal life

 Aron married Elaine Aron on February 13, 1975.

-His son is television writer Elijah Aron.
+His son is Elijah Aron, a television writer known for his work on BoJack Horseman..
 He has two grandsons.